-Students will be assigned to 1-2 primary care faculty physicians at the home practice sites, who will serve as their primary preceptors for the entire year; students will also have dedicated faculty preceptors from within these respective health systems to ensure adequate instruction in Family Medicine, Surgery, Ob/Gyn, Pediatrics, Internal Medicine, Psychiatry, and Neurology.
-Working with their preceptors, students will progressively develop a panel of patients (a minimum of 50) to satisfy all required clinical encounters needed for clinical instruction in the clerkship level.
+Students will be assigned to a group of primary care faculty physicians at the home practice site, who will serve as their primary preceptors for the entire year; students will also have dedicated faculty preceptors from within these respective health systems to ensure adequate instruction in Family Medicine, Surgery, Ob/Gyn, Pediatrics, Internal Medicine, Psychiatry, and Neurology.
+Working with their preceptors, students will progressively develop a panel of patients to satisfy all required clinical encounters needed for clinical instruction in the clerkship level.
 Students embedded in primary care clinics will participate in providing comprehensive care to their patients, including wellness, acute care, and chronic care.
 They will work with interprofessional teams of physicians, nurses, social workers, pharmacists, and mental health workers in the emergency room, the hospital, subacute rehabilitation centers, hospice, and home care.

-Each student will participate in no more than 80 clinical hours per week.
+Clerkship students on average will participate in no more than 80 clinical hours per week.
 Of these, approximately 16 hours per week will consist of unstructured time to allow them to participate in course work, discipline-specific lectures or to follow their patients into other settings, e.g. consultations, tests or procedures.
 Students will assist in patient navigation, providing continuity and communication between all providers of medical care.
 Students will see patients in ambulatory settings in all of the required disciplines.
 Required inpatient experiences will be accomplished by using "burst weeks," in which students will leave their ambulatory home base and participate in inpatient, discipline specific, experiences with specialty preceptors.
-Burst weeks will take place at Glens Fall Hospital for the students in New York and Eastern Maine Medical Center, Aroostook Medical Center, and Inland Hospital for students within EMHS.
-These burst weeks will be in the required disciplines of internal medicine, surgery, ob/gyn, psychiatry, neurology, and pediatrics.
-The burst weeks will begin on Thursday of one week and end on Tuesday of the following week, ensuring that students are present in the clinic during every week of the curriculum.
+Burst weeks will take place at the hospitals associated with the sites.

-How will the didactic portions of the curriculum at the regional campus be delivered?
+How will the didactic portions of the Longitudinal Integrated Curriculum campus be delivered?

 Currently all UVM clerkship didactic material is delivered via synchronous and asynchronous videoconferencing.
 All students have access to remote learning resources via their computers as well.
 This content will be included in the LIC and students will be responsible for all material delivered in lectures.
 The primary difference for these students is that the lectures will be attended in a different sequence.
-At the start of the LIC, each student will develop, with their preceptor and Clerkship site director, a learning plan that will include the expected sequence of didactics that will correspond with their clinical activity and the quarterly assessment schedule.
-Time is allocated away from their clinical duties to participate in the didactic portion of the clerkships.
+Students will have time to participate in the didactic portion of the clerkships.
 Students will access didactics via their UVM-issued laptop computers similar to traditional block clerkship students.
 UVM has had extensive experience with this technology and students routinely participate in synchronous lectures at distant clerkship sites, with full live participation.
 Additional didactic materials reflecting the additional LIC learning objectives, will be delivered on-site by preceptors and visiting faculty.

-How will students be assessed at the regional campus?
+How will students be assessed at the LIC?